 WATERSTEP SHOE DRIVE

-Northminster has collected more than 22,000 lbs of shoes in the last five years.
+Northminster has collected more than 29,000 lbs of shoes in the last six years.
 Let's see how many more pounds we can collect.
-Please spread the word with the postcards inserted in the Sunday bulletins.
-Give them to your family, friends, coworkers, your plumber, your accountant, the cashier at Kroger and whoever else you may know.
+Please spread the word to your family, friends, neighbors and coworkers.

 So how do your unwanted shoes save lives?

-Shoes that are donated are sold to an exporter.
-The shoes are then sold to local vendors instead of giving them away.
+Shoes that are donated are given to WaterStep, and they sell the shoes to an exporter.
+(Walking/running/tennis shoes sell for more than other types of shoes.)
+The exporter then sells the shoes to small vendors in third world countries who sell them locally.
 WaterStep is thus contributing to micro-enterprise ventures that benefit the economy.
-Shoes that are no longer wearable are recycled.

 Please visit their website for more information on the important work that they do.